Looking for more?

 Okay, so if you read enough posts on this website and you’ll probably find out more than you ever wanted to know about a girl who compulsively buys power tools (and sometimes farm animals), but here’s the short version:

 I am, in fact, a girl (proving once and for all that having two X-chromosomes and being able to read a tape measure are not mutually exclusive.)
-Currently in my mid-thirties and single-handedly renovating an old farm house and managing a small farm.
-I spend a lot of time with my power tools.
+Currently in my mid(ish)thirties, and in the middle of renovating an old farmhouse… a project that has been going on for the better part of a decade.

 I swear often and unapologetically.
 I occasionally do things that people tell me I shouldn’t specifically because people tell me I shouldn’t.
-I believe the word “easy” is synonymous with “boring.”
+I always do the hard thing.

 I’ve owned three houses in the last decade– one of them was in the city and looked like something out of a storybook, one of them I doubled the size of with my then-boyfriend while we lived in a garage for two years, and the current one is a 150 year old farm house that I bought in a crazy and unexpected turn of events in 2011– you can see some of the “before and afters” on all of the houses here.